 Even if you’re raking in the huge profits, you still don’t want to lose any money, and if you have a problem with a product or task strategy, then you want it solved as quickly as possible.
 If something is costing you money, then you want to deal with it even sooner than if you were just in the development stages of something new.
 Speed can certainly be your enemy in either situation though, as a rushed decision based on a poor analysis can leave your business reeling.
 So let’s go through the steps required to make a good and informed decision.

 The first step is to put the data in the order that you received it in.
 Rudimentary data such as survey data, or data collected through simple investigative work that does not actually include the practice or product should go first.
 This data was collected to determine where it the product or app should be put in place, and for whom.

 Next is the beta test, or field test data.
-The secondary data in this case will help determine if the product or practice is worth further development or investigation, and where it should marketed or implemented, as well as other important details about it.
+The secondary data, in this case, will help determine if the product or practice is worth further development or investigation, and where it should be marketed or implemented, as well as other important details about it.
 If you have review data at hand from a final product or practice already in place, that data would be considered after everything else has been evaluated.

 Begin Your Analysis